paulcw/MusicBox/README.md

 In retrospect, this project was unnecessary.
 Other, probably nicer solutions exist.

 tl;dr: Get VLC and a VLC remote controller app, or XMBC and an XMBC remote controller app.
+(XMBC is in the process of being renamed Kodi, apparently.)

+More disclaimer: This project is a prototype.
+This means that it does some things unnecessarily (for example, it rolls its own single page app code, when there are existing libraries that would make more sense).
+Also, it doesn't have any tests, which would be the first next step should it ever be supported for real.
+It uses CGI scripts which is ancient.
+It really only exists to try things out and see how amusingly they succeed or fail.
+I bring this up because lately I've been pointing recruiters/employers to this when they want to see a project in GitHub; but please note that I'm aware that it's in many ways hacky.

 Read on if you want to know more about the context/background of this.